spencerdrak/zdns/PROPSED_ZNDS_INTERFACE.md

     LocalAddr    net.IP
     // Local interface to use for requests
     LocalIF      net.Interface
-    // The nameserver to use for all lookups on this interface.
-Leave blank for default (system?) resolver Nameserver  string
     // Allow modules to specify their own options if needed.
     // Modules will be responsible for parsing/validating these options.
     // The raw ZDNS lookups will leave this empty ModuleOptions ModuleOptions
+    // IsInternallyRecursive tells DoLookup to do internal recursion.
+If true, uses cache.
+If false, uses nameserver.
+    IsInternallyRecursive IsInternallyRecursive
+    // Cache to use if the IsInternallyRecursiveFlag is set Cache Cache
+    // Nameserver to use if not internally recursive Nameserver string
 }

 type Cache struct {